 ANONYMITY: All files must be stripped of identifiers.
 Submissions may be rejected for consideration if authors fail to do so (see how)

-If you are not familiar with the existing work in JOM, relating to your research interested, delve into that body of work using the JOM-Spotlight tool.
+If you are not familiar with the existing work in JOM, relating to your research interested, or are seeking AEs and ERB reviewers to recommend in a review, delve into that body of work using the JOM-Spotlight tool.

 ▪️ Click to download Spotlight ▪️